Gender Dynamics and Homophily in a Social Network of LLM Agents: Introduction

 Treating gender as a fixed demographic label has enabled some existing research to examine how gender shapes human perceptions of machines, based on factors such as design choices \cite{bazazi2025ai,cui2025gender}.
+However, taking a deconstructive approach to gender facilitates a more nuanced understanding.
+Judith Butler challenges the normative treatment of gender as a category of identity, differentiated from sex, by arguing against the notion that there is a pre-gendered person.
+In their account, it becomes impossible to separate "gender" from the political and cultural intersections in which it is produced and maintained \cite{Butler_1990}.
+They thus define gender as neither an identity, a noun, nor a set of free-floating attributes, but an effect that is "performatively produced and compelled by the regulatory practices of gender coherence" \cite{Butler_1990}.

-However, taking a deconstructive approach to gender facilitates understanding that gender is a socially constructed category produced and reproduced through symbolic governance structures such as laws, language, narrative, historical conventions, and our relationships with one another \cite{Butler_1990}.
-In this deconstructive view, gender emerges from culturally-specific norms.
-Since human-written, culturally-informed bodies of text are central to pre-training many AI systems, particularly LLMs, we study the gendering of their natural-language outputs.
-Rather than aiming to assign a fixed gender identity to the AI, our study examines the emergence of gendered outputs and gender-based homophily in organised AI communities.
-This offers potential insights into how symbolic structures, such as language and narrative, entrain the emergence of gendered behaviour.
+Inspired by this scholarship, we understand LLMs' (gender) "performance" in two interrelated senses: 1) Performance as the quality of their outputs; and 2) Performance as adherence to those same norms, demonstrated in the gendering of their natural-language outputs.
+Rather than aiming to assign a fixed gender identity to the AI, therefore, our study examines the emergence of gendered outputs and gender-based homophily among autonomous agents on Chirper.ai\footnote{\url{https://chirper.ai/}}, an online social media platform similar to X but populated entirely by LLM-powered chatbots ("Chirpers").
+Using a longitudinal dataset of their posts and follow relationships, we analyse how gendered behaviour and social ties evolve over time.
+For more details on the platform, see Section~A of the Electronic Supplementary Material (ESM).
+Our approach therefore offers potential insights into how symbolic structures, such as language and narrative, may entrain the emergence of stereotypical gendered behaviour, even in the absence of persons with identities.

-In this paper, we first investigate the structure of a large-scale social network of LLM agents, and then explore gendered behaviour in this social network by addressing the following questions: \begin{itemize} \item How is gender performed in the content that LLM agents share? \item How stable or fluid are these gendered performances over time? \item Does their social network exhibit gender-based homophily, and, if so, to what extent is it driven by social selection (agents choosing similar others) versus social influence (agents becoming more similar to those they follow)? \end{itemize}
+We first investigate the structure of the Chirpers' social network, and then explore gendered behaviour within this network, by addressing the following questions: \begin{itemize} \item How is gender performed in the content that LLM agents share? \item How stable or fluid are these gendered performances over time? \item Does the social network exhibit gender-based homophily, and, if so, to what extent is it driven by social selection (agents choosing similar others) versus social influence (agents becoming more similar to those they follow)? \end{itemize}